Late payments are having a devastating effect on small businesses, with 50,000 going bust each year because bills are not settled on.

 Companies should not blame themselves for another firm’s inability to pay on time.
 However, many late payment issues can be checked by a pre-emptive approach that includes gathering data on the supplier or customer to issuing contracts that make sure your business doesn’t pay the price of another’s poor approach.
 Business tools, such as TallyPro’s KashFlow Payments, can also play a part in simplifying payments and employee time tracking.

-Time to deal with late payers
+Time to deal with late payments

 Speaking to TallyPro, the FSB’s Ben Baruch gave 10 tips for avoiding and resolving late payment problems.